 This species of mite loves infesting clover plants.
 Clover mites (Bryobia praetiosa) are considered a nuisance pest.
 They occasionally invade structures by the thousands, primarily in the spring and autumn.
 Clover mites are distributed worldwide and found throughout the US.

 Clover mites are plant feeders only.
 They feed on about 200 different plant species including trees, shrubs, flowers, grass, and agricultural or garden crops.
 White clover and black medic are Clover mites’ most-preferred host plants.
 They’re also fond of Kentucky bluegrass, bent grass, red fescue, redtop, and chickweed.
 Around structures, they show a preference for heavily fertilized grass lawns.
-The mites sometimes leave their spherical red eggs on foundation walls or in foundation cracks.
-They often also leave their eggs on vegetation.
+The mites sometimes leave their spherical red eggs on foundation walls, foundation cracks, or vegetation.
 In spring and fall, clover mites may lay so many eggs that they’ll completely cover infested surfaces.

 Clover mites tend to invade structures during the first warm, sunny days of spring after rain showers.
 They may often infest structures again in autumn as vegetation dies.
 In autumn, hundreds of thousands of clover mites may attempt to move into buildings.
 They generally try to get in through cracks around windows and doors or through masonry cracks.
 They creep behind siding until they can find an entry point.
 Clover mites are active during times of cooler weather and become dormant during hot weather.